-9. Outcome of the Investigation
+8. Outcome of the Investigation

 Depending on the outcome of the investigation, appropriate action will be taken, which may include invoking the disciplinary procedure or offering mediation or counselling.
-Information on any action taken, including whether a disciplinary process is invoked in respect of the Respondent, will be confidential and not shared with the Complainant.
+Information on any action taken, including whether a disciplinary process is invoked in respect of the employee against whom the complaint is made, will be confidential and not shared with the Complainant.

-Where it is decided that the Respondent has no case to answer, no action will be taken against the Complainant provided that the complaint was made in good faith.
+Where it is established that the Respondent has no case to answer, no action will be taken against the Complainant provided that the complaint was made in good faith.
 In the interests of all employees, any malicious or vexatious complaints will be treated very seriously and may lead to disciplinary action against the Complainant.
 Victimisation or retaliation against a Complainant, witness or any other party may amount to serious misconduct, which may be dealt with in accordance with the appropriate disciplinary procedure.

-Any individual found to have made a false allegation of harassment or sexual harassment, or any individual who supports a false claim, for example a witness who participated in the investigation, may be subject to disciplinary action up to and including dismissal.
+Any individual found to have made a false allegation of bullying or any individual who supports a false claim, for example a witness who participated in the investigation, may be subject to disciplinary action up to and including dismissal.